raj9011/AIDS-Semester-7/README.md

 The 1/0 loss case, the PRP with retrieval costs; An appraisal and some extensions: An appraisal of probabilistic models, tree-structured dependencies between terms, Okapi BM25: a non-binary model, Bayesian network approaches to IR , Field Weights:BM25F .
-- Language models for information retrieval: generating queries from documents , Language models: finite automata and language models , types of language models , multinomial distributions over words , Ranking with Language Models , Divergence from Randomness, Passage Retrieval, and Ranking .
+- Language models for information retrieval: generating queries from documents , Language models: finite automata and language models , types of language models .
 CO4 : Apply appropriate method of Text Classification and Clustering
 - Text Classification: Introduction to Text Classification, Naiyes Bayes Model, K Nearest neighbor, spam filtering, Support Vector Machine Classifier, Vector Space classification using hyperplanes,